comp-int-hum/ochre-python/README.rst

 Topic models can be created by specifying a `SPARQL query <https://www.w3.org/TR/2013/REC-sparql11-overview-20130321/>`_ that selects text, and potentially spatial and temporal information::

-  $ python -m pyochre.machine_learning create --topic_model_query https://github.com/comp-int-hum/ochre-python/raw/main/examples/cdli_topic_query.sparql --name "Cuneiform topic model"
+  $ python -m pyochre.machine_learning create --name "Chaucer topic model" topic_model --query_name "Chaucer query" --primary_source_name Chaucer --topic_count 10

 The query may either have a `SELECT` statement of the form::